Text Style Transfer: A Review and Experimental Evaluation

-The model employed Denoising Auto-encoders \cite{vincent2010stacked} and back-translation \cite{sennrich2015improving} to build a translation style between different styles.
-The intuition for this model is that the noise function may corrupt words in input sentence $x$ that convey its original style.
-The corrupted input sentence is then fed into an encoder to generate the latent representation $z$. $z$ is subsequently combined with a trainable target style attribute $s_t$ and input into a decoder to generate a sentence in target style $x'$.
-Finally, a back-translation process is initiated to have the generated sentence is feed into the sample encode-decoder process to reconstruct the original sentence using the latent representation $z$, and original style attribute $s_o$.
-Note that in this model, the authors did not claim or constrain the latent representation of $z$ only to contain content information.
+As discussed in section \ref{sec:tax-adversarial}, Lample et al. \cite{lampleSSDRB19} argued that it is challenging to disentangle content and style in text.
+Therefore, researchers have proposed a new research direction to perform TST without content-style disentanglement.
+Fig. \ref{fig:lample} illustrates the model proposed by Lample et al. \cite{lampleSSDRB19}.
+The model employed denoising autoencoder \cite{vincent2010stacked} and back-translation \cite{sennrich2015improving} to build a translation between different styles.
+The noise function first corrupted the input sentence $\bm{x}$ by performing word drops and word order shuffling before feeding the corrupted output into an encoder to generate the latent representation $\bm{z}$.
+Next, $\bm{z}$ was subsequently combined with a trainable target-style attribute $\bm{a}_t$ and input into a decoder to generate a sentence $\bm{x'}$ in target style.
+Finally, a back-translation process was initiated to have the generated sentence fed into the sample encoder-decoder process to reconstruct the original sentence using the latent representation $\bm{z'}$ and the original style attributes $\bm{a}_s$.
+The underlying intuition is that the decoder is forced to leverage on the target attribute $\bm{a}_s$ and $\bm{a}_t$ to generate sentence $\bm{x}$ and $\bm{x'}$ as latent representations $\bm{z}$ and $\bm{z'}$ only capture information from corrupted input sentences.
+It is worth noting that the proposed model did not contest or constrain that the latent representation $\bm{z}$ only captures style-independent content information.
+Therefore, Lample et al. \cite{lampleSSDRB19} argued that this approach could perform TST without disentangling content and style information in texts.